-A compiled list of reading from Harvard professors that promote context and understanding for different issues involving race.
+A Reading List on Issues of Race – Harvard Faculty Recommend the Writers and Subjects that Promote Context and Understanding A compiled list of reading from Harvard professors that promote context and understanding for different issues involving race.
 In addition to a list, each title typically includes several paragraphs detailing why it is an important work and what issue of race it deals.

 Ava DuVernay’s 13th – a Netflix Original Documentary Netflix offers this documentary free of charge, no Netflix subscription needed.
 Combining archival footage with testimony from activists and scholars, director Ava DuVernay’s examination of the U.S. prison system looks at how the country’s history of racial inequality drives the high rate of incarceration in America.
 This piercing, Oscar-nominated film won Best Documentary at the Emmys, the BAFTAs and the NAACP Image Awards.
 Watch now on Youtube

 Race Matters: America in Crisis, A PBS NewsHour Special As the United States grapples with widespread unrest after the killing of George Floyd by Minneapolis police, our fraught national relationship with race is again in the spotlight.
 How can we move forward from this moment?
 PBS NewsHour believes we should begin the conversation by listening to black Americans.
 For that, we turn to a variety of grassroots voices, newsmakers and thought leaders.
 Watch now

 University of Southern Maine: Getting Started with Anti-Racism at USM This is a resource originally created for staff and students of the University of Southern Maine, but it is a comprehensive look at many excellent anti-racist podcasts, articles, videos, reading lists, and more.
 View it here.
 Be sure to also check out USM’s Diversity Resources page and their Racial Justice Challenge.